Stocks pull back on Wall Street as inflation concerns grow

 We're offering a great deal on all-access subscriptions.
 Check it out here.

+The market is going through a period of “digestion” as the economy recovers and is due for some consolidation following a strong run, said Sunitha Thomas, national portfolio advisor at Northern Trust Wealth Management.
+Rising inflation isn’t unusual given the strong economic recovery along with a surge in company earnings, she said.

-Rising commodity prices have begun to push prices of some consumer products higher but analysts expect increases to be mild and tied to the growing economy, even as the jobs market lags behind.
+Rising inflation in commodities has begun to push prices for some consumer products higher.
+Still, analysts expect increases to be mild and tied to the growing economy, even as the jobs market lags behind.
 Consumer confidence and retail sales are regaining ground as people get vaccinated and businesses reopen.

 Signals of inflation have popped up in other markets.
 China reported its strongest increase in producer prices since October 2017 last month, as supply constraints cascaded into manufacturing.